xg590/nextcloud/Lightsail.md

 ### Let's deploy a Nextcloud on the Amazon Lightsail Instance
 1. [Create](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/how-to-create-amazon-lightsail-instance-virtual-private-server-vps) an Amazon Lightsail instance (1GB memory at least)
 2. [Create](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip) a static IP and attach it to an instance in Amazon Lightsail
 3. I bought a domain from [Google Domain](https://domains.google/) but decide to [transfer](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-create-dns-entry) (see Step 2) the management of its DNS records to Lightsail (, then Amazon will provide DNS service).
-You shoud buy a domain for Google/Amazon/Godaddy or ...
+You should buy a domain form Google/Amazon/Godaddy or ... if you have none.
 4. [Get](https://github.com/xg590/tutorials/blob/master/LetsEncrypt.md) a free <i>Let's Encrypt</i> SSL certificate
 5. [Install](https://github.com/xg590/tutorials/blob/master/docker/setup.md) the docker-compose
 6. Automatic Installation of Nextcloud -- Be careful with the prompt.